India sends army to help hospitals hit by COVID-19 as countries promise aid

 “My heart breaks for all my friends and family in Delhi and India going through this hell.”

-On Sunday, President Joe Biden said the United States would send raw materials for vaccines, medical equipment and protective gear.
-Germany joined a growing list of countries pledging supplies.

-In Moscow, which expects 50 million doses of its Sputnik V vaccine to be made each month in India this summer, a Kremlin spokesman expressed concern over the situation.
+In Russia, which expects 50 million doses of its Sputnik V vaccine to be made each month in India this summer, a Kremlin spokesman expressed concern over the situation.

 India, with a population of 1.3 billion, has an official tally of 17.31 million infections and 195,123 deaths, after 2,812 deaths overnight, health ministry data showed, although health experts say the figures probably run higher.